If you’re a blogger you probably know that securing your blog with SSL encryption is now a must if you want your blog to succeed, for these reasons:

-You’ll find several of these code snippets to choose from if you do a Google search but I recommend that you ask your web host’s support staff to supply the code that works for your particular server.
+You’ll find several of these code snippets to choose from if you do a Google search but I recommend that you ask your web host’s support staff to supply the code that works best for your particular server.

 3 – Change all the http references for internal links from http to https in your blog’s database.

 Step 3 is a critical step and it’s very important that you do it correctly since it makes numerous changes to your blog’s database.
 (You did back up your blog as recommended earlier, right?
-If not, do it before proceeding any further.)
+If not, do that before proceeding any further.)

 Your web host’s control panel (CPANEL or something similar) will have a tool for manually making changes like this to your blog’s database, but it’s actually much easier (and safer) to use a plugin unless you’re really good at manipulating your blog’s database.